 What are the key advantages of Quantemol-EC?

-- Unique data can be calculated for various molecules and ions which cannot be obtained otherwise experimentally or other methods
+- Unique data can be calculated for various molecules and ions which cannot be obtained otherwise experimentally or by other methods

-- The expert system is an umbrella environment covering different calculation methods (R-Matrix, SCOP, BEf etc) and delivering results for all energy regions with only one input set up required for a particular molecule.
+- The expert system is an umbrella environment covering different calculation methods (R-matrix, SCOP, BEf etc) and delivering results for all energy regions with only one input set up required for a particular molecule.

 - Only robust and validated methods are used to obtain results